 Key Industrial Expansion Areas will be reserved for industrial or storage and distribution uses.
 A Development Framework will be required for each Key Industrial Expansion Area.
-Once approved the Development Framework for the site will form Supplementary Planning Guidance and will be taken into account by the Environment Department when considering proposals for the site.
-Development of Key Industrial Expansion Areas will only be supported where it has been demonstrated to the satisfaction of the Environment Department that no suitable alternative sites are available within any of the Key Industrial Areas or Main Centres and Main Centre Outer Areas.
+Once approved the Development Framework for the site will form Supplementary Planning Guidance and will be taken into account when considering proposals for the site.
+Development of Key Industrial Expansion Areas will only be supported where it has been demonstrated that no suitable alternative sites are available within any of the Key Industrial Areas or Main Centres and Main Centre Outer Areas.

-Development may be supported prior to the approval of a Development Framework where it is unlikely to inhibit the implementation of industrial or storage and distribution development and would not prejudice the comprehensive development of the site and will only be released for development where it has been demonstrated to the satisfaction of the Environment Department that no alternative sites are available within any of the Key Industrial Areas or Main Centres and Main Centre Outer Areas.
+Development may be supported prior to the approval of a Development Framework where it is unlikely to inhibit the implementation of industrial or storage and distribution development and would not prejudice the comprehensive development of the site and will only be released for development where it has been demonstrated that no alternative sites are available within any of the Key Industrial Areas or Main Centres and Main Centre Outer Areas.

-Policy MC5(B): Industry, Storage and Distribution Uses in Main Centres and Main Centre Outer Areas - outside of the Key Industrial Areas and Key Industrial Expansion Areas a. the new use would not have an unacceptable adverse impact on the amenities of surrounding uses; and,
+Policy MC5(B): Industry, Storage and Distribution Uses in Main Centres and Main Centre Outer Areas - outside of the Key Industrial Areas and Key Industrial Expansion Areas